ALL

 Deep breathing, coughing, and moving after abdominal surgery

 It’s also important to move and change your position often.
-These position changes prevent problems like a lung infection, blood clots, and weak muscles.
-They also make your breathing and coughing exercises work better.
+These position changes help to make your breathing and coughing exercises easier.
+Changing position also helps to prevent problems like lung infection, blood clots, and muscle weakness.

 Deep breathing exercises

-1. Breathe in deeply and slowly through your nose, expanding your lower rib cage (see image for where you feel your lower rib cage expand), and letting your abdomen (belly) move forward.
+1. Breathe in deeply and slowly through your nose, expanding your lower rib cage and letting your abdomen (belly) move forward.

 2. Hold for a count of 3 to 5 seconds.